sen-pai/decomp-set-sum/README.md

     ```

 * Curriculum helped a lot!
 Initially set len was 2-10 which resulted in okish sum loss ~44 after 50 epochs, reduced set len to 2-5 and sum loss reduced to ~11 MSE after only 30 epochs.
-Further because training is on a set, during test time the set size can be any large number (far greater than max during training (10))
+Further because training is on a set, during test time the set size can be any large number (far greater than max during training (10)).
+My guess why this worked is because sum decomposition is not unique.
+Smaller sets have more descriptive info than a large set.

     ```